 After the initial pilot it is time to consider the implementation of DevOps tools at scale.

-Our Pipeline Automation provides a blueprint for the future, taking standard pipeline tools, such as our partners’ tools and CALMS compliant tools (e.g. Jenkins, Chef, Puppet Hashicorp), into account as well as your own existing tooling.
+Our Pipeline Automation provides a blueprint for the future, taking standard pipeline tools such as Jira, Jenkins, Chef, Puppet Hashicorp but always ensuring our clients incumbent tooling can fit into a CALMS architetcture.

 Today, many of our clients will start with a SaaS instance of Jira or Confluence.
-Server editions of the Atlassian products are approaching end of life and we will not be offering these products except as upgrades from Feb 1st 2021.
+Server editions of the Atlassian products are approaching end of life.
 Some Jira customisations or add-ons are available only in a server edition.
 If you are planning to migrate from server to cloud, contact us as we have expertise in this area.

 Data Centre editions are aimed at the Enterprise, typically in excess of 2,000 users, and incorporate advanced features such as database mirroring and hot switching capability.